-For CPR organisations, green is the new black
+For CPR organizations, green is the new black

 We wanted to find out.
-In the Capgemini Research Institute’s latest report, Consumer Products and Retail: How sustainability is fundamentally changing consumer preferences, we surveyed 7,500 consumers and 750 large organisations and spoke with sustainability leads from large organisations to understand how sustainability influences consumers’ purchasing patterns and how organisations are responding.
+In the Capgemini Research Institute’s latest report, Consumer Products and Retail: How sustainability is fundamentally changing consumer preferences, we surveyed 7,500 consumers and 750 large organizations and spoke with sustainability leads from large organizations to understand how sustainability influences consumers’ purchasing patterns and how organizations are responding.

 We found that consumer preferences are strongly impacted by sustainability.
 In fact, eight out of ten consumers are making sustainability-based purchase choices, even as the COVID-19 pandemic casts its long shadow.
 In response, CPR organizations are looking to make sustainability practices a strategic priority.
 However, consumers aren’t always aware of the environmental footprint of the products they purchase or able to act on their good intentions.
 Organizations, for their part are out of sync with consumer views, and unaware of the pace at which consumer preferences and loyalty are shifting.
 Moreover, they are also failing to scale sustainability, missing out on key benefits, including loyalty, employee churn, ESG performance, sales protection, and growth.

 That’s why organizations should position technology at the core of sustainability initiatives, educate consumers and empower employees to deeply embed sustainability, build in robust governance for sustainability, and collaborate with the broader ecosystem.
 After all, the clock is ticking.

 Subscribe to receive an advance copy of new reports from the Capgemini Research Institute

 For more information please reach out to our expert: